-- Intramural games will take place on Mondays and Wednesdays from 3:00 4:00pm for six weeks approximately in each quarter. - All-Stars practices will be on Mondays and Wednesdays from 4:00 5:00pm and on Fridays from 3:00 4:30pm. - When an intramural season ends, All Star practices will take place from 3:00 4:30pm Monday, Wednesday, and Friday. - Games against other Valencia teams will be scheduled periodically at times when normal All-Star practices occur. - Non-sport activities and organization meetings take place on Tuesdays and Thursdays from 2:40 3:40pm. - Students serving Community Service, STUCO and N(J)HS have mandatory meetings per the schedule below.
+- Intramural games will take place on Mondays and Wednesdays from 2:40 3:30pm for six weeks approximately in each quarter. - All-Stars practices will be on Mondays and Wednesdays from 3:30 4:20pm and on Fridays from 2:40 -4:00pm. - When an intramural season ends, All Star practices will take place from 2:40 4:20pm on Mondays and Wednesdays, and from 2:40 4:00pm on Fridays. - Games against other Valencia teams will be scheduled periodically at times when normal All-Star practices occur. - Non-sport activities and organization meetings take place on Tuesdays and Thursdays from 2:40 3:40pm.